naturalsolutions/ImageInOsm/docs/README.md

         'http://commons.wikimedia.org/w/api.php'
 * in `www/config.xml`, also update the domain whitelist for the Wikimedia API.

-Don't commit that changes, just build your APK/IPA and drop this temporary workspace.
+Then build your APK/IPA with the files in `www/`.